tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_5.md

 He laughs, a hollow sound that echoes off the walls of the hut.
 "Hell nah.
 I'd fill your ass with lead before you could take ten steps."

 I nod, the grim truth of his words settling over us like a shroud.
 Even if I wanted to let him go, I couldn't.
-He'd warn the others we're coming.
+He'd warn the others we were coming.
 “Then, you know what I have to do.”

 Wright's expression hardens, the reality of his situation fully dawning on him.
 He stares at the dirt floor, then back up at me.
 "Just make it quick then, bro.
 A bullet... right here."
 He tilts his head slightly, indicating a spot between his eyes, a grim acceptance in his gesture.